 - An office worker, running an errand for her company, entered a copy shop where she slipped and fell on some toner spilled on the floor.
 She sued the copy shop for the negligently maintained floor and recovered a lump sum settlement from which her employer’s workers’ compensation insurance company was partly repaid for the weekly benefits she received during her medical treatment.

 - A worker was leaving her job at the end of the day, walking to her car, when she slipped and fell on ice in the parking lot.
 She sued the landlord who rented space to her company and eventually recovered a settlement.
 In addition, since she was within the “going or coming” rule, she was also entitled to workers’ compensation benefits for her injuries.

 By pursuing this kind of third-party personal injury action, our lawyers maximize the financial recovery for our clients.
-A civil negligence lawsuit provides compensation over and above the benefits available under workers' compensation law, which are usually limited to the payment of medical bills and weekly benefits during medical treatment.
-By contrast, a third party negligence lawsuit allows recovery for past and future pain and suffering, impairment of earning capacity and future medical treatment and disability.
-In serious injury case, the settlements secured by our lawyers in these third party cases are often very substantial.
+A civil negligence lawsuit provides compensation over and above the benefits available under workers’ compensation law, which are usually limited to the payment of medical bills and weekly benefits during medical treatment.
+By contrast, a third-party negligence lawsuit allows recovery for past and future pain and suffering, impairment of earning capacity and future medical treatment and disability.
+In a serious injury case, the settlements secured by our lawyers in these third-party cases are often very substantial.

 To schedule an appointment and discuss your injuries and the legal options available to you, contact our firm today.
 No legal fee will be charged if we don’t recover compensation for you.
 In addition to weekday office hours, we are open for client meetings on Saturday mornings and by appointment on Sundays, holidays and evenings.